catpea/catpea-project/database/furkies-purrkies/poem-1170/index.md

 ---

-It is your ability to rise, adapt, to deal with hardships, and to cheerfully and unbreakably move through life.
+It is your ability to rise, adapt, to deal with hardships, and to cheerfully and unbreakably dance through life.

 Philosophy is also the cradle, for your own, original, sense of humour.